StandingPadAnimations/Vivy/README.md

 # Vivy
-A fork of MCprep that gives more control to the user
+My in-house fork of MCprep that gives more control to the user

 # Why?
 I'm an MCprep maintainer, so it might seem strange that I would make a fork of MCprep, but hear me out for a bit.